jamesbra/IT-191-Assignments/README.md

 In addition to knowing my technical knowledge, I will learn from my seniors and managers.
 Absorbing their knowledge and decisions, and learn why our company does certain things over others.
 Learning quickly and learning it the first time will give me a leg up.
-It will also put in me in a good position to get the position I am seeking, since I will be doing everything the right way.
+It will also put in me in a good position to get the position I am seeking, since hopefully I will be doing everything the right way.